 U.S. Department of Agriculture

-- Heirs' Property Relending Program - U.S. Department of Agriculture
+- USDA's Heirs' Property Relending Program information page.

 Center for Agriculture and Food Systems

 - Federation of Southern Cooperatives/Land Assistance Fund [federation.coop]

 - HeirShares [heirshares.com]